OHI-Science/OHI-website/content/news/projecting_spatial_data.md

 <details>
 <summary>
-<code>`{here}`</code>
+<code>{here}</code>
 </summary>

 The `here()` function describes the file path to the project root, or location where the project is located on your computer.
-It is useful for creating reproducible file paths in version-controlled R projects and enables file paths to be compatible across different operating systems by using comma separated strings, rather than hard-coded "/" or "\" separators.
+It is useful for creating reproducible file paths in version-controlled R projects and enables file paths to be compatible across different operating systems by using comma separated strings, rather than hard-coded directional "/" or "\\" separators.

 To learn more about the `{here}` package, check out the <a href="https://here.r-lib.org/">official website</a> and the <a href="https://cloud.r-project.org/web/packages/here/index.html">CRAN documentation</a>.

 </details>